Richie Londres

-Richie Londres, (born in London, England) is an English record producer, film composer and guitarist.
+Richie Londres is an English record producer, film composer and guitarist.
 Londres has worked with Deftones and Cypress Hill on various projects.
 Londres is active in three groups, as the founding member & producer of Sol Invicto, Cultura Londres Proyecto and Okujira.
 He is Published by Universal Records.

 Sol Invicto

-Londres is the founder member of underground group Sol Invicto an instrumental cinematic metal/electronic group which features Deftones guitarist Stephen Carpenter & UK drum & bass producer Mark Caro aka Technical Itch and Dan Foord on drums.
+Londres is the founder member of underground group Sol Invicto an instrumental cinematic metal/electronic group which features Deftones guitarist Stephen Carpenter, Eric Bobo of Cypress Hill & UK drum & bass producer Mark Caro aka Technical Itch with Dan Foord on drums.

 Cultura Londres

 Early Years 2004–2008

 Founded by Londres in 2004 with MC Tiago and Eric Bobo of Cypress Hill.
-The group toured extensively in the UK from 2006-2008 and released several music videos and released 2 EP's, supporting artists such as Ozomatli, La Mala Rodriguez and Joel Ortiz.
+The group toured extensively in the UK from 2006 to 2008 and released several music videos and released 2 EP's, supporting artists such as Ozomatli, La Mala Rodriguez and Joel Ortiz.

 Hiatus 2008 - 2022

 Cultura Londres has been through many musical and line up changes since its conception and enjoyed a great reception from fans around the world but with Tiago's family commitments Londres was forced to shift his focus and started working on his other project Sol Invicto.
 With Sol Invicto now officially his main project Londres has always hinted at returning to finish the work he started in Cultura Londres.
 In a recent interview Londres stated "I want to debut the true sound of Cultura, much more in tune with my roots as a musician and producer.
 I've always been into the heavier, darker side of music, its always been in my heart.
 I tried all kinds of sounds for Cultura Londres and I've ended up back where I started.
 It's a journey I think you have to make as an artist to truly know why you do what you do."